-- 18. Introduction to the Comparative study of Religions - Concept of comparative study of religion & its history - Objective of the Comparative Study of Religions - Methodology for Comparative Study of Religion - Importance of Interfaith Dialogue - 19.
-Genres of the religion and their history - Needs of Religions further development of Human being - The Role of Religions to enhance co-existence - Co-existence and the religions in Sri Lana - Role of religious leaders to create ethic cohesion among the worshipers - Promoting comparative religion study as a subject in school level - Fundamental rights pertaining to the religious activity - Moral & religious education in Sri Lanka
+- engage in interfaith dialogue, demonstrating an appreciation for the unity and diversity within the global religious landscape

+Course C ontent:

+18. Introduction to the Comparative study of Religions

+- Concept of comparative study of religion & its history

+- Objective of the Comparative Study of Religions

+- Methodology for Comparative Study of Religion

+- Importance of Interfaith Dialogue

+19. Genres of the religion and their history

+- Needs of Religions further development of Human being

+- The Role of Religions to enhance co-existence

+- Co-existence and the religions in Sri Lana

+- Role of religious leaders to create ethic cohesion among the

+worshipers

+- Promoting comparative religion study as a subject in school

+level

+- Fundamental rights pertaining to the religious activity

+- Moral & religious education in Sri Lanka

-20. Buddhism
+20. E Buddhism

 - The Origins and Development of Buddhism

 - Buddhism in Sri Lanka

 - Branches of Buddhism

 - Principles & believeness of Buddhism

 - Ritual activities of Buddhism

 - Holy book

 - Meditation in Buddhism

 - Philosophical thought on life

 - Moral & Ethical values in Buddhism

 - Sins & repentance

 - Buddhist culture

-- 21. Islam
+21. Islam

 - Peace & social harmony in Islam

 - Guidance for respecting other religions

 - Tolerance in Islam

-- Contribution of the Muslim leaders in the ancient era to the development of the Sri Lanka
+- Contribution of the Muslim leaders in the ancient era to the

+development of the Sri Lanka

 - The minority Muslims concept in Sri Lanka

 - Ethics & Behavior in Islam

 - Kindness in Islam

 - Stance of Islam on terrorism and extremism

 - Meditation in Islam

 - Arabic merchant relationship with Sri Lanka

 - Prophet Mohammed in other religion

-22. Hinduism
+22. Hindu ism

 - Origins of Hinduism

 - Principles of Hinduism

 - Schools of Hinduism

 - Rituals activities of Hinduism

 - Buddhism & Hinduism

 - Religious exercise for the betterment of the Mind & sole

 - Panchama parathangal

-23. Christianity
+23. Chris stianity

 - Definition of Christianity

 - Origins of Christianity

 - Branches of Christianity

 - Old Testament and New Testament

 - Holy book

 - Jesus & Maryam

 - Ritual activities

 - Principles & believeness

-- 24. Judaism:
+24. Judai -

-- Concept of Judaism
+27. Juuai Concept of Judaism

 - Origins of Judaism

+- Ongins of Judaisin